Gisèle Prassinos

-Gisèle Prassinos (26 February 1920 – 15 November 2015) was a French writer of Greek heritage, associated with the surrealist movement.
+Gisèle Prassinos (26 February 1920 – 15 November 2015) was a French writer associated with the surrealist movement.

-She was born in Istanbul, Turkey and emigrated to France with her family at the age of two, where they lived initially in Nanterre.
+Early life and education

-At the age of fourteen, Gisèle Prassinos began writing automatic texts to show the surrealists, who she met through Henri Parisot and her brother Mario Prassinos, who was a noted artist and designer.
-Gisèle captivated André Breton and Paul Éluard because of “the wonder of her poetry and her personality as a woman-child”.
-They see in her texts “the true illustration of automatic language par excellence”.
+Gisèle Prassinos was born in Istanbul, Turkey and emigrated to France with her family at the age of two, where they lived initially in Nanterre.
+At the age of fourteen, Prassinos began writing automatic texts to show the surrealists, who she met through Henri Parisot and her brother Mario Prassinos, who was a noted artist and designer.
+Prassinos captivated André Breton and Paul Éluard because of "the wonder of her poetry and her personality as a woman-child".
+They see in her texts "the true illustration of automatic language par excellence".
 Marianne van Hirtum observed that the surrealists of the time recognised these early writings as a "veritable illustration of automatic language par excellence."